Yorkshire Energy: tariff, login & contact details

-From word of mouth it seems like Yorkshire Energy doesn’t have too many problems with complaints as its customer service has been pretty top notch until now.
+From looking at customer reviews it seems like Yorkshire Energy didn’t have too many problems with complaints.

 However, no company is perfect and if you have a problem with Yorkshire Energy you can contact them by getting in touch with the new supplier Scottish Power.
 For Scottish Power’s contact details, please visit Selectra’s contact guide.

 When you contact their customer service they will try to resolve your problem by providing you with an apology, action and compensation if they feel that is appropriate.